Shooting in Munich by persons unknown

 Shooting at Obersalzberg by persons unknown

 An unknown man wearing a SA uniform and carrying a gun was discovered at Obersalzberg near Berchtesgaden.
 The man was arrested and it was discovered that he was a would-be-assassin hoping to shoot Hitler as he took his afternoon walk.

 Shooting between Rosenheim and Obersalzberg by persons unknown

-The car Hitler was travelling in was shot at
+An attempted assassination of Hitler was made when the car he was travelling in was shot at

 Attempt to overthrow and assassinate Hitler by Dr Helmuth Mylius and Captain Hermann Ehrhardt

 These two men hatched a plan to infiltrate the SS with their own men and once they had enough support they would kill Hitler and overthrow the regime.
 Unfortunately the plan was discovered by the Gestapo.

 Heinrich Grunow was one of Hitler’s SS Bodyguards.
 It is thought that he was seeking revenge for the Night of the Long Knives murder of SA leader Ernst Rohm.
 He knew that Hitler was returning to Berchtesgarten and hid at a point where the car had to slow down.
 As the car slowed Grunow fired shots at the car hitting the man in the back seat.
 He then shot himself.
 Unfortunately for the assassin Hitler was driving the car and it was his chauffeur sitting in the back seat.

 Assassination plot by Markwitz Group uncovered